-What if you have a joint tenancy or licence?
+If you have a joint tenancy or licence

 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend and both or all of your names are on the agreement.

-The actions of each individual person will affect all of your rights:
+The actions of each individual person affect the rights of everyone:

-- If just one joint tenant gives valid notice to the landlord, the agreement will normally automatically be ended for all of you.
+- If just one joint tenant gives valid notice to the landlord, the agreement will be ended for all of you.
 None of you will have the right to continue living there.
-However, this does not apply if you have a fixed term tenancy that has not come to an end.
+This does not apply during a fixed term tenancy.

-- If one of you has caused damage, the landlord may be entitled to take money out of your shared deposit.
+- If one of you has caused damage, the landlord is entitled to take money out of your shared deposit.

-If you're thinking about leaving, be sure to discuss it with the other joint tenant(s) before you take any action.
-It may be possible for someone else to take your place, and/or for the landlord to give a new tenancy agreement to those who are staying.
+If you want to leave, discuss this with the other joint tenants before you take any action.
+It may be possible for someone else to take your place or for the landlord to give a new tenancy agreement to those who are staying.